-Comments and suggestions Unl Unbalanced profiles, low signals a.
-Incorrect volume of fast reaction mix or primer mix Check reaction setup and repeat amplification. b.
-Master Mix not vortexed before distribution Vortex Master Mix thoroughly and centrifuge briefly.
-Pen Penta E heterozygote imbalance Insufficient Taq polymerase activation In case of consistent Penta E imbalance in a batch of samples, with the longer allele having significantly lower peak heights, and the overall profile not indicating degradation or inhibition, the initial denaturation step at 96°C may be extended up to 12 min.
-Rec luced peak heights of QS1 and/or QS 2 in standard experiments A slight peak height scattering of the quality sensors is usual and is not dependent on inhibitor influence.
-During the validation, the analyst should evaluate the usual variation spectrum in relation to their certain sample types and define a regular perheight range for both QSs.
+Comments and suggestions Un Unbalanced profiles, low signals a) Incorrect volume of fast reaction mix or primer mix Check reaction setup and repeat amplification. b) Master Mix not vortexed before distribution Vortex Master Mix thoroughly and centrifuge briefly.
+Red duced peak heights of QS1 and/or QS2 in standard experiments A slight peak height scattering of the quality sensors is usual and is not dependent on inhibitor influence.
+During the validation, the analyst should evaluate the usual variation spectrum in relation to their certain sample types and define a regular peak height range for both QSs.
 A drop of the QS2 signal below 20% of the QS1 signal indicates inhibition of the PCR reaction.
-Dor minance of quality sensor peaks QS1 and QS2 peaks are too dominant.
-Using GeneMapper ID-X Software, choose under Display Settings a new setting for all-dye range to zoom in.
+Dominance of quality sensor peaks QS1 and QS2 peaks are too dominant.
+Using GeneMapper ID-X Software, choose under "Display Settings" a new setting for "all-dye range" to zoom in.
 The range should be between the QS1 and QS2.
-Important: In addition, adjust in the Analysis Method Editor , under peak detector , the size-calling (Ranges; Sizing) to 75→ 450 .
+Important : In addition, adjust in the "Analysis Method Editor", under "peak detector", the size-calling (Ranges; Sizing) to 75 → 450.
+Sai mple preparation Sample signal intensity must be increased.
+Reduce the volume of the DNA Size Standard (BTO) to peak heights of about 500 RFU.
+Purify the PCR products before starting the analysis.
+We recommend the MinElute® PCR Purification Kit (cat. nos.
+28004 and 28006) for rapid and effective purification.
+Matrix/spectral calibration is not appropriate There are pull up peaks between the This matrix cannot be used for the analysis.
+Peneat the matrix